Meet the LCS Executive Leadership Team

 Through servant leadership, the LCS Family of Companies is dedicated to serving seniors and developing the next generation of leaders in our field.
 Our culture, talent, and vision are critical drivers for success and set up each LCS Company to perform at its highest potential for generations to come.

-As president and chief executive officer of LCS, Joel Nelson is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
+As chief executive officer of LCS, Joel Nelson is responsible for executing the business strategy across all business lines in the LCS Family of Companies.
 Joel provides leadership and direction for business growth, service excellence, and enhancing the company’s stability and value among financial partners, property owners, and other stakeholders in the senior living field.
-Joel joined LCS in 1986 and has held several executive roles.
-He is responsible for the oversight of serving 40,000+ seniors in 140+ communities.
+Joel joined LCS in 1986 and has held several executive roles during his long tenured career with LCS.
+Today, he is responsible for the oversight of serving nearly 40,000+ seniors and 27,000 employees.

-Joel serves on the Board of Directors of LCS Holding Company, LLC, is a member of the compensation committee and is a trustee of the Company’s 401(k) benefits program.
-He also has served on the board audit committee and the insurance captive (Hexagon).
+Joel serves as Chairman of the Board of Directors of LCS Holding Company, LLC, is a member of the compensation committee and is a trustee of the Company’s 401(k) benefits program.
 Outside LCS, Joel serves on various industry and community boards.
-Within the industry, Joel is the current chairman of the Argentum Board of Directors, and a member of the National Investment Center operator advisory board.
-Joel is active in the Des Moines community and serves as a trustee for ChildServe and is a member of the Central Iowa United Way Board of Directors.
-Joel holds a bachelor’s degree in business management and health care administration from Simpson College.
+Within the industry, Joel is the current chairman of the Argentum Board of Directors, and a member of the National Investment Center operator advisory board and an executive member of the American Senior Housing Association.
+Joel is active in the Des Moines community and serves as a trustee for ChildServe.
+As a past board member, he remains active with the Alzheimer's Association and the Central Iowa United Way Board of Directors.

 As a high energy, results-driven executive, Diane Bridgewater directs all financial aspects and operating infrastructure at LCS to ensure corporate, field and community team members have the resources necessary to provide exceptional customer satisfaction to residents.
 Serving as executive vice president/chief financial and administrative officer at LCS, Diane is responsible for directing all financial and business operations in addition to overseeing the company’s insurance business line, information technology, compliance, regulatory and legal matters.
 In her executive leadership role, Diane helps to drive strategy development and execution resulting in strong financial performance and growth.

-At LCS, Diane serves on the Board of Directors of LCS Holding Company, LLC and its audit committee, 401(k) administrative committee, investment committee, and enterprise risk management committee.
+At LCS, Diane serves on the Board of Directors of LCS Holding Company, LLC and its related audit committee, compensation committee, retirement fiduciary committee, investment committee, and enterprise risk management committee.
 Outside the organization, she is a member of Argentum.
-In addition, Diane sits on the Casey’s General Stores board, audit committee, and compensation committee.
+In addition, Diane sits on the Casey’s General Stores board and audit committee.
 She is also a member of the board and chair of the audit committee at Guide One Insurance.
 Diane holds bachelor’s degrees in accounting and French from the University of Northern Iowa.

 At LCS, Chris mentors future leaders by providing guidance, expertise and resources to develop professional skills in the senior living industry.
 In addition, he is a member of the Board of Directors of LCS Holding Company, LLC.
 Chris is a member of the Argentum Advisory Council and the Argentum Chief Operating Officer Roundtable.
 He holds a bachelor's degree in history from the University of Memphis, Tennessee.

-As the executive vice president/senior managing director of development and real estate, Charles Murphy is responsible for the strategy and performance oversight of LCS Development and LCS Real Estate.
-Capitalizing on his experience in developing, acquiring and managing commercial real estate for more than 30 years, Chuck directs the investment strategy and builds strategic partnerships that enhance the services LCS provides.
+As the executive vice president/senior managing director of development and real estate, Chuck Murphy is responsible for the strategy and performance oversight of LCS Development, serving internal and external clients in developing and enhancing senior communities nationwide.
+Capitalizing on his experience in developing, acquiring and managing commercial real estate for more than 30 years, Chuck directs development strategy and builds strategic partnerships that enhance the services LCS provides.
 Applying his expertise of working with a range of property types including hospitality, residential, land development and health care within private equity, public and entrepreneurial platforms, Chuck leads his teams to create special three-dimensional experiences for senior living communities and the seniors they serve.

 In support of the LCS vision, Monica leads the human resources team to ensure the LCS Family of Companies has an appropriate holistic talent strategy.
-In her role as senior vice president, chief human resources officer, Monica oversees effective recruitment, employee engagement, professional development, and the delivery of a competitive compensation and benefits program.
-Her focus on fostering a highly engaged workforce and environment ensures that LCS is the employer of choice in the senior living industry.
+In her role as executive vice president, chief human resources officer, Monica oversees effective recruitment, employee engagement, professional development, and the delivery of a competitive compensation and benefits program.
+In addition, she ensures that diversity, equity, and inclusion are a part of all that we do at LCS.
+Her focus on fostering a highly engaged workforce and a strong culture ensures that LCS is the employer of choice in the senior living industry.
 By effectively executing on the Extraordinary Impressions framework, Monica assures LCS is well-positioned to create opportunities for purposeful living filled with rich experiences for its employees and senior living residents.

 Monica holds a bachelor’s degree in industrial relations human resources with highest distinction from The University of Iowa along with SPHR and SHRM-SCP designations.
 In addition, she is a graduate of the Greater Des Moines Leadership Institute Community Leadership Program and was named to the Des Moines Business Record’s Forty under 40.
-Monica was recognized as a Women of Influence honoree and awarded the American Red Cross Clara Barton Award for Meritorious Volunteer Leadership.
-She sits on the MercyOne Des Moines Medical Center board and the University of Wisconsin-Eau Claire CHAASE board.
-She is a past member of the Business Education Alliance and United Way of Central Iowa boards, and she is the past board chair of the American Red Cross Iowa Chapter.
-At LCS, Monica is a member of the LCS Foundation Board of Directors.
+Monica has been recognized as the Dentons Davis Brown HR Professional of the Year, a Women of Influence honoree and awarded the American Red Cross Clara Barton Award for Meritorious Volunteer Leadership.
+She is the chair of the MercyOne Des Moines Medical Center board and the University of Wisconsin-Eau Claire CHAASE board.
+She is a past member of the Business Education Alliance and United Way of Central Iowa boards, is the past board chair of the American Red Cross Iowa Chapter, and is the past chair of the Greater Des Moines Partnership Inclusion Council.
+At LCS, Monica is a member of the LCS Foundation Board of Directors and chairs the LCS Foundation Professional Development Committee.

-In his role as executive vice president/chief investment officer, Dan Lahey oversees the LCS real estate strategy including acquisitions, development capital, and debt placement.
+In his role as executive vice president/chief investment officer, Dan Lahey oversees the LCS real estate strategy including acquisitions, capital markets, asset management and development capital.
 By partnering with others in the LCS organization and the industry, he identifies and evaluates opportunities that benefit LCS and its investment partners, which allows LCS to serve more seniors.
 Dan serves as a member of the LCS Audit Committee and is chair of the LCS Investment Committee.

 Having joined LCS Real Estate in its early years, Dan's institutional and industry knowledge allows him to be a key collaborator in many partner relationships.
 Under his leadership, the LCS Real Estate team has executed on transactions valued at more than $2.6 billion in the past five years.
 In addition, LCS Real Estate has been successful in investing more than $100 million of LCS equity capital.
 Dan earned his Bachelor of Arts in accounting and finance from Wartburg College and worked in public accounting prior to joining LCS in 2008.